ibm-cloud-docs/cloud-databases/terra-tutorial.md

    - **Resource group** - the Resource Group value you declared.
    - **Name** - The service name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
    - **Service** - For {{site.data.keyword.databases-for-postgresql}}, the service ID is `databases-for-postgresql`.
-Choose the correct Service ID for your desired deployment.
+Choose the correct Service ID for your wanted deployment.
    - **Plan** - This tutorial uses a Standard plan.
 For more information on pricing, see [{{site.data.keyword.cloud}} Pricing](https://www.ibm.com/cloud/pricing).
    - **Location** - Choose a suitable region for your deployment instance.
-   - **Admin Password** - The {{site.data.keyword.databases-for-postgresql}} service is provisioned with an admin user, so you can manage PostgreSQL by using its command line tool, `psql`.
+   - **Admin Password** - The {{site.data.keyword.databases-for-postgresql}} service is provisioned with an admin user, so you can manage PostgreSQL by using its command-line tool, `psql`.
 For more information, see [Setting the Admin Password](/docs/databases-for-postgresql?topic=databases-for-postgresql-admin-password).
    - **Group** Scaling groups represent the various resources that are allocated to a deployment.
-To see an example for configuring and deploying a database using `group` attributes, see [Sample database instance by using group attributes](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-database-instance-by-using-group-attributes){: external} .
+To see an example for configuring and deploying a database that uses `group` attributes, see [Sample database instance by using group attributes.](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-database-instance-by-using-group-attributes){: external}

 ## Step 4: Test your configuration
 {: #tutorial-provision-postgres-test}
 {: step}

-Now that you configured the {{site.data.keyword.cloud}} Provider plug-in for your resource you can start using Terraform on {{site.data.keyword.cloud}} to initialize, execute plan and apply commands to provision the resource.
+Now that you configured the {{site.data.keyword.cloud}} Provider plug-in for your resource you can start using Terraform on {{site.data.keyword.cloud}} to initialize, run, plan, and apply commands to provision the resource.
 For more information, about Terraform commands to test your configuration, see [Provisioning {{site.data.keyword.cloud}} resources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-manage_resources#provision_resources).

 To view sample Terraform templates with the complete Terraform configuration files to test, refer to [Sample templates](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-template#sample-templates).